 Do I need a footrest for my IKEA Antilop highchair?

-Much like the Klammig support pillow (blog pending), I get lots of questions asking “Does my highchair need a footrest?” or words to that effect.
+Much like the Klammig support pillow (Why do you need a support pillow for a highchair?), I get lots of questions asking “Does my highchair need a footrest?” or words to that effect.

 If you already own the infamous IKEA highchair without the footrest then you may have witnessed your baby frantically swinging their legs whilst eating.
 I myself have videos of our daughter sat in her highchair with her little legs swinging back and fourth the whole time she’s in the chair, eating or not.
 Which did lead me to wonder how easy is it for her to eat whilst frantically moving/swinging her legs all the time?